MWCB -

 MWCB - "The Showdown"

-Copywriter Jim Ferguson and art director Bob Shallcross, the top creative team at Leo Burnett Worldwide at the time, bounced ideas off one-another for days.
-They went for the longest game of H-O-R-S-E ever, and it is only to decide who eats the McDonald’s food Jordan had in his bag at the basketball gym.
-“It was a very simple idea, but what you find in advertising is that simple ideas are usually the best”, Ferguson later said.
+The creators of the famed Michael Jordan and Larry Bird commercial were given full creative freedom to develop the iconic spot.
+Copywriter Jim Ferguson and Art Director Bob Shallcross, the top creative team at Leo Burnett Worldwide at the time, tossed ideas back and forth for days.
+They settled on the longest game of H-O-R-S-E ever, one in which the only thing at stake was who would eat the McDonald’s food Jordan had in his bag at the basketball arena.
+“It was a very simple idea, but in advertising, the simple ideas are usually the best,” Ferguson later said.

-Within days of the Jordan-Bird Commercial airing during the Super Bowl, the catchphrase “nothing but net” became ingrained in pop culture.
-Kids across the country challenged each other to emulate the spectacular trick shots Jordan and Bird made look easy.
+Within days of the Jordan-Bird commercial airing during the Super Bowl, the tagline “Nothing but Net” was cemented in pop culture.
+Kids across the country challenged each other to replicate the spectacular trick shots Jordan and Bird made look so easy.

-Funny story behind the scenes: McDonald’s encountered an unexpected issue just before the commercial was scheduled to air.
-Nobody at Leo Burnett secured permission to use footage of the John Hancock Center, a huge problem since the final sequence of the commercial featured Jordan and Bird shooting from atop the 100-story Chicago skyscraper.
-The agreement that the agency eventually reached with Hancock Center officials underscores Jordan’s immense popularity in Chicago at that time.
-They could have easily said it would cost 100 grand to use a shot of the building, but instead they settled for autographed basketballs.
+A fun behind-the-scenes story: just prior to the commercial’s scheduled release, McDonald’s ran into an unexpected problem.
+Nobody at Leo Burnett had secured permission to use footage of the John Hancock Center, which was a big problem as Jordan and Bird shoot from the top of the 100-story Chicago skyscraper in the commercial’s closing sequence.
+The deal the agency eventually struck with the Hancock Center’s management highlights Jordan’s immense popularity in Chicago at the time.
+They could have simply said that using a photo of the building would cost $100,000, but instead, they settled on signed basketballs.

-The eye-catching outfit that Michael wore that day, which was released together with the matching bordeaux colorway of the Air Jordan VII — the model he wore during the 1992 Olympics — hits you in the face with 90s basketball flair like a right hook from Iron Mike.
+The striking outfit Michael wore that day and which was released along with the matching burgundy Air Jordan VII - the model he wore during the 1992 Olympic Games - hits you with 90s basketball flair like a right hook from Iron Mike.

 Leave a comment